Critical Review

 2. Read critically and take notes

 Identify the thesis.
-As you read the text, summarize the key ideas of each section or chapter and question how they connect back to the thesis.
+As you read the text, summarize the key ideas of each section or chapter and question how they support the thesis.

 Try to answer these nine questions to start your critical review.
 If you develop more questions as your read, note them down and see if you can answer them.